 AcreTrader allows you to invest in pieces of operating farms and receive both rent from farmers and appreciation when the land is sold.
 Farmland has historically returned slightly above the S&P 500 and offered significantly less volatility for investors.

-This platform, launched in 2014, offers a variety of different investment options for accredited investors.
-You can invest directly in individual real estate deals.
-Or, you can invest in a real estate portfolio of dozens or properties.
-The final option is to have your money fully managed by CrowdStreet, where they build and manage a portfolio based on your goals and objectives.
+This platform was launched in 2014 and offers a variety of different investment options for accredited investors.
+You can invest directly in individual real estate deals or you can invest in a real estate portfolio of dozens of properties.
+The final option is to have your money fully managed by CrowdStreet, where experts build and manage a portfolio based on your goals and objectives.

 The platform has certainly demonstrated a strong track record.
-Since the company's inception in 2014, they have fully funded over 500 deals with $2 billion.
+Since the company's inception in 2014, it has fully funded nearly 600 deals with $2.8 billion.
 Of those fully funded deals, 54 of them have reached their maturity date.
-The total return CrowdStreet has earned is an impressive 17.1% IRR.
+The total return CrowdStreet has earned is an impressive 19% IRR.

 One of the features unique to CrowdStreet is the fee structure.
 Investors do not pay any fees.
 Instead, the deal sponsors pay all of the fees.
 However, the funds do have fees, which can range between 0.5 to 2.5%.
 These fees go towards administrative costs, platform costs, and acquisition costs.